nharsch/Game-220/docs/Game 220 Week 1.md

 	- Use carefully

 #### Objective Analysis
-- Signal vs Noise
-	- How loud is the content is heard vs non content
-	- Actual recording noise
-	- Room sound
+- When things sound bad, look for these
-	- mouth clicks, clothing ruffling, sniffles
-	- distance from source
-		- sounds too far away
 - Volume
 	- is it too loud or too quiet
 	- should the sound fade in or out
 	- Are some parts way too loud and some way too quiet
-- EQ
+- Frequency
 	- Are you hearing too much of one frequency range
 		- high
 		- mid
 		- low
-- Reverb
+- Reflections, Space
 	- Can I hear the room / space where this was recorded
 	- Does the content sound too dry as to sound artificial
+	- distance from source
+		- sounds too far away
+- Concept: Signal vs Noise
+	- How loud is the content is heard vs non content
+	- Recording artifacts
-- Dynamics
+	- Environmental Sounds
+	- mouth clicks, clothing ruffling, sniffles
 - [video on describing audio](https://www.youtube.com/watch?v=wdkrqIqz5Ek)

 ## Assigments
 ### Exercise 1: